Sprint: Sparse-Dense Residual Fusion for Efficient Diffusion Transformers: Experiment

 \textbf{Effect of $g_\theta$ depth} (Tab.~\ref{tab:ablation_middle}).
 We study the trade-off between performance and computation as a function of middle block depth.
 The default configuration yields the best FID (27.3) with the lowest cost (7.47G).
 Shifting layers from the middle block to the encoder and decoder (e.g., 3-6-3 or 5-2-5) increases cost without benefit, and FID degrades to 29.1 and 49.2, respectively.
 Thus, the default configuration strikes the best balance between efficiency and performance.

 \textbf{Effect of $f_\theta$ and $h_\theta$ depth} (Tab.~\ref{tab:ablation_enc_depth}).
-We find that allocating at least two blocks to both $f_\theta$ and $h_\theta$ is critical for high performance.
-Reducing either to a single block degrades results (FID 61.5 and 44.4), while removing either entirely collapses performance (FID $>$79).
-These results highlight the need for a balanced, symmetric design with sufficient depth in both encoder and decoder.
+We find that allocating at least two blocks to both $f_\theta$ (dense shallow path) and $h_\theta$ (sparse deep path) is critical for high performance.
+Reducing either to a single block already degrades results (FID 61.5 and 44.4).
+Moreover, entirely removing either block collapses performance (FID $>79$): this supports our encoder (dense)–middle (sparse)–decoder (dense) design.
+The encoder must first operate on dense tokens to transform noisy inputs into noise-invariant features, after which the middle blocks can safely work on sparse tokens, and the decoder is applied after residual fusion.
+This is necessary for accurate prediction under high drop-ratio training.

 \textbf{Drop ratio $r$} (Tab.~\ref{tab:ablation_ratio}).
-As the drop ratio increases from 0 (dense training) to $75\%$, model performance steadily improves, with FID decreasing from 54.1 to 27.5.
+As the drop ratio increases from 0 to $75\%$, model performance steadily improves, with FID decreasing from 54.1 to 27.5.
 This trend indicates that higher sparsity in SPRINT promotes complementary interactions between the encoder and middle blocks, leading to more robust and efficient representations.
-However, at an extreme drop ratio of $87.5\%$, FID rises to 50.2, suggesting that excessive sparsity hinders semantic modeling and limits the model’s representational capacity.
+However, at an extreme drop ratio of $87.5\%$, FID rises to 50.2, suggesting that excessive sparsity limites the model’s representational capacity.

 \textbf{Path-drop guidance} (Fig.~\ref{fig:fdd_vs_w}).
 We compare FDD across guidance scales $w$ for CFG (SiT-XL/2), CFG (\ourmodel), and PDG (\ourmodel).
 PDG consistently outperforms both CFG baselines, achieving a lower (better) peak FDD.
 Moreover, it delivers these gains at nearly half the inference cost, since the unconditional estimate bypasses the middle blocks.
 These results show that PDG provides a superior trade-off, generating higher-quality samples while substantially reducing computational cost.